baosen/origosykkel/README.md

 ## How to run

 First, you need to install Ruby on your computer.
 I recommend you to use the tool [`rbenv`](https://github.com/rbenv/rbenv) for that.
+Follow its installation instruction until you're able to run the command `ruby`.

 Then execute